-Maybe you want to cash out some equity in your home (cash out) to use toward other debt.
-If you have the home equity to make it work, taking care of other debt with higher interest than the rate on your mortgage (for example: home equity loans, student loans, or credit cards) means you can save possibly hundreds of dollars monthly.
+Perhaps you'd like to cash out a portion of the equity in your home (cash out) to use toward other debt.
+If you have the equity in your home for it, paying off other high interest debt (such as car loans, credit cards, student loans, or home equity loans) means you can save possibly several hundred dollars in your budget each month.

-Do you plan to build up home equity more quickly, and have your mortgage paid off sooner?
-Consider refinancing with a short-term loan, often a 15-year mortgage loan.
-The payments will probably be more than they were with your long-term mortgage loan, but the pay-off is: you will pay quite a bit less interest and will build up equity more quickly.
-On the other hand, if your existing long-term mortgage has a low remaining balance, and was closed a while ago, you could be able to make the switch without paying more each month.
-To help you understand your options and the multiple benefits of refinancing, please contact us at (512) 335-7800.
+Are you planning to fatten up your equity faster, and get your mortgage paid off sooner?
+You should consider refinancing with a shorterterm loan, often a 15-year mortgage.
+The payments will probably be more than they were with the long-term mortgage loan, but in exchange, that you will pay substantially less interest and can build up equity more quickly.
+But, you might be able to make the change without a bigger monthly mortgage payment if your longer term mortgage was closed a while back, and the remaining balance is somewhat low.
+You may even pay less!
+To help you determine your options and the multiple benefits in refinancing, please call us at (512) 335-7800.
 We are here for you.

 Curious about refinancing your home?
 Give us a call: (512) 335-7800.